mwittig/node-milight-promise/README.md

 ## Introduction

-Milight uses a very primitive three-byte-sequence one-way communication proptocol where each command must be sent in a single UDP packet.
-It is fire & forget really similar to simply RF protocols fro garage door openers and such.
+Milight uses a very primitive three-byte-sequence one-way communication protocol where each command must be sent in a single UDP packet.
+It is fire & forget really similar to simply RF protocols for garage door openers and such.
  Compared to other Milight libraries I am using a more more aggressive timing for the delay between sending UDP command packets (```delayBetweenCommands``` property).
- Generally, the delay is to reduce the chances of UDP package loss on the network.
+ Generally, the delay is to reduce the chances of UDP packet loss on the network.
 A longer delay may lower the risk of data loss, however, data loss is likely to occur occasionally on a wireless network.
 Keep in mind, that apart from your Wifi network there is another lossy communications channel between the Milight Controller and the bulbs.
-My strategy against loss is to repeat each command send three times (```commandRepeat``` property).
+My strategy against loss is to repeat each command.
+By default it will be send three times (```commandRepeat``` property).

 ## Usage Example